morphed

 Prompt: "Portrait of a woman with freckles, close-up beauty shot, individual freckles visible across cheekbones and nose bridge, soft ring light, clean white background, skin care editorial style"

-Product with Text and Branding
+Product Photography with Text and Branding

 Prompt: "Luxury perfume bottle with gold label showing brand name, on white marble countertop, soft diffused studio lighting from above, commercial product photography, sharp focus on label"